xieyuheng/inner/persons/sandi-metz/99bottles.md

+---
-#+title: 99 bottles of OOP
+title: 99 bottles of OOP
-#+author: Sandi Metz
+author: Sandi Metz
-#+date: 2021
+year: 2021
+---

-* 1. Rediscovering Simplicity
+# 1. Rediscovering Simplicity

-** What kind of code should we write first?
+## What kind of code should we write first?

 Write Shameless Green code first.
 - TDD will teach us how to do this.
 - abstraction should be guided by new requirements, keep it simple when there is no new requirements
 - new design with new abstraction should be achieved by refactoring

-** How should we measure code quality? is it even possible?
+## How should we measure code quality? is it even possible?

 ABC Metric -- Assignments, Branches and Conditions, is a good quantitative measure of code quality.

-** What questions can help us understand the cost and value of code?
+## What questions can help us understand the cost and value of code?

 Questions about cost and value of code: